 But while I like to joke about how smartphones are making us stupider…they’re actually not.
-Smartphones improve our lives in ways we never even think about, and I’m not just talking about sending us a Google Calendar alert so we don’t forget our anniversary.
+Smartphones improve our lives in ways we never even think about.
+I’m not just talking about sending us a calendar alert so we don’t forget our anniversary.
 Here are 9 crazy ways smartphones are changing the world for the better:

-Apps like Doctor on Demand bring qualified doctors right to your smartphone screen, even if you’re holed up in your bedroom with a bucket of chicken soup.
-But smartphone convenience is not just for you: Harvard prof George Whitesides has developed a paper chip that, when dabbed with blood, creates a colorful pattern that diagnoses diseases such as HIV, malaria, tuberculosis, and hepatitis.
+Apps like Doctor on Dem bring qualified doctors right to your smartphone screen, even if you’re holed up in your bedroom with a bucket of chicken soup.
+But smartphone convenience is not just for you: Harvard prof sides has developed a paper chip that, when dabbed with blood, creates a colorful pattern that diagnoses diseases such as HIV, malaria, tuberculosis, hepatitis.
 The chip displays its results visually so that a doctor viewing it on a mobile device can make a diagnosis.

 They help people cope with illnesses and disabilities

 Being sick is no fun, but being sick in the smartphone age is considerably more fun (relatively speaking).
 There are apps for everything: Managing illnesses, addressing learning disabilities, teaching sign language, even finding accessible restaurants, hotels, and attractions in your city.
 And for people who can’t use their hands, there’s a hands-free Android phone called the Sesame Enable, so anyone can stay connected to the world around them.

 They Bring Information to the Developing World

 Smartphones and Tablets as textbook replacements might sound luxurious, but this strategy actually saves schools money.
 The reason?
 For the cost of a few static textbooks, students can get an entire internet’s worth of dynamic information on a mobile device.
 So it’s no wonder that schools in the developing continents like Africa are opting for this high-tech alternative to traditional media.